firmianaw/envisionrc/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) built for the ENVISION Research Competition.
+This is a [Next.js](https://nextjs.org) project built for the ENVISION Research Competition.

 ## Getting Started